-Demonstrates the Project is innovative and generate knowledge that can be shared amongst all Network Licensees Demonstrate has a potential Direct Impact on the operation of its transmission network or on the operations of the GB System Operator.
-It must also set out how it will deliver value for money for electricity customers.
-The Funding Licensee must explain the learning which it expects the Project to deliver.
+Specific requirements The European I iconean must identify have Specific requirements The Funding Licensee must identify how its Project meets the requirements detailed in paragraph 4.8.
+A Project must meet at least one specific requirement in order to pass the ISP.
+Accelerates the development of a low carbon energy sector and/or delivers wider environmental benefits The Funding Licensee must demonstrate how the Solution could make a contribution to the Carbon Plan and/or has wider environmental benefits for its Customers.
+Delivers net financial benefits to existing and/or future Customers The Funding Licensee must demonstrate how the Method(s) being Developed or Demonstrated has the potential to deliver the Solution at a lower cost than the most efficient method currently in use on the National Electricity Transmission System and/or on the Distribution System.
+Provide value for money for electricity Customers The Funding Licensee must demonstrate the Method(s) it will Develop or Demonstrate has a potential Direct Impact on at least one of: the operation of its Transmission System, the operations of its Distribution System, or the operations of the GB System Operator.
+It must also set out how it will deliver value for money for electricity Customers.
+Demonstrates the Project is innovative and generates knowledge that can be shared amongst all Network Licensees The Funding Licensee must explain the learning which it expects the Project to deliver.
 It must also outline why the Project is innovative and would not happen as part of business as usual.
-If the Funding Licensee wishes to deviate from the default requirement for IPR then it must demonstrate that the IPR arrangements will deliver value for money for customers.
-Project Partners and External Funding The Funding Licensee should provide details of any Project Partners, External Funders or Non-Network Licensees who will be actively involved in the Project and are prepared to devote time, resources and/or funding to the Project.
-A summary of any existing or planned contractual arrangements with these parties in relation to the Project should also be detailed at this stage if in place.
+If the Funding Licensee wishes to deviate from the default requirement for IPR then it must demonstrate that the IPR arrangements will deliver value for money for Customers.
+Project Partners and External Funding The Funding Licensee should provide a description of the internal systems, procedures and processes used by the Funding Licensee to identify Project Participants and Project ideas.
+The Funding Licensees should also include details of any Project Partners, External Funders or Non-Network Licensees who will be actively involved in the Project and are prepared to devote time, resources and/or funding to the Project.

+A summary of any existing or planned contractual arrangements with these parties in relation to the Project should also be detailed if in place.
 If the Funding Licensee has not identified any specific Project Partners, it should provide details of the type of Project Partners it wishes to attract to the Project.
 Derogations or exemptions The Funding Licensee should outline if they consider that the Project will require any derogations, exemptions or changes to the regulatory arrangements.
 Customer impact The Funding Licensee should outline any planned interaction with Relevant Customers or Relevant Customers' premises as part of the Project, and any other impacts (such as amended contractual or charging arrangements, or supply interruptions).